-- If you operate a short-term rental without a permit, you may be fined.
+- If you operate an accessory short-term rental without a permit, you may be fined.

 - You can also learn more about the letter you need to send to neighbors.

-Type A short-term rentals with three or more dwelling units
+Type A accessory short-term rentals with three or more dwelling units

-You can use one unit, or 25% of the total number of units in the building, whichever is greater, as a short-term rental.
+The number of dwelling units in a multi-dwelling structure, triplex, fourplex, or cottage cluster that can have an accessory short-term rental is limited to one unit or 25 percent of the total number of units in the structure or on the site, whichever is greater.
 We can approve complete permit applications until you reach the maximum number allowed.

-Apply for a short-term rental permit or renew a short-term rental permit
+Apply for or renew a Type A accessory short-term rental permit

-Review all the information about short term rental permits.
+Review all the information about accessory short-term rental permits.
 Then, apply for your permit using the forms above: